XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 - Either designate one party to assemble a transaction after collecting the necessary number of signatures, or designate a "chain" where signers pass the transaction instructions forward to be signed in a predefined order.
 - Do not add unnecessary or untrusted signers to your multi-signing lists, even if the `weight` values associated with their keys are insufficient to authorize a transaction.
 - Be prepared for the possibility that a transaction executes with a different hash and set of signatures than you expected.
 Carefully monitor your account's sent transactions (for example, using the [account_tx method][]).
+- Monitor the `Sequence` number of your account (for example, using the [account_info method][]).
+This number always increases by exactly one when your account sends a transaction successfully, and never any other way.
+If the number does not match what you expect, you should check your recent transactions to confirm why.
+(Aside from malleable transactions, there are other ways this could happen, too.
+Perhaps you configured another application to send transactions for you.
+Maybe a malicious user gained access to your secret key.
+Or perhaps your application lost data and forgot about a transaction you sent already.)
 - If you re-create transactions to be multi-signed, _do not_ change the `Sequence` number unless you have manually confirmed that the intended actions have not already executed.
 - Confirm that the tfFullyCanonicalSig flag is enabled before signing.